 At last!
 We packed our stuff, hooked our caravan up and headed off to our Summer season campsite.
 Our journey started in Schneisingen (where our caravan is parked) and went right through Switzerland, up to the mountain village of Silvaplana (1815 meters above sea level).
-It’s quite an adventure for us, as: -we’ve never driven our caravan onto a car shuttle train before (the pass road has to many steep turns) -we’ve never camped at this altitude (snow possible even in Summer) -and we’ve never stayed at a campsite for a whole season (middle of April until the middle of October) Well we’re always good for an adventure so here goes… The journey from Schneisingen to Klosters wasn’t very eventful (except for the scenery)… The car shuttle train took us from Klosters, 19 kilometers through the Vereina tunnel to Sagliains, in the middle of the beautiful Engadin.
+It’s quite an adventure for us, as: -we’ve never driven our caravan onto a car shuttle train before (the pass road has to many steep turns) -we’ve never camped at this altitude (snow possible even in Summer) -and we’ve never parked our caravan at a campsite for a whole season (middle of April until the middle of October) Well we’re always good for an adventure so here goes… The journey from Schneisingen to Klosters wasn’t very eventful (except for the scenery)… The car shuttle train took us from Klosters, 19 kilometers through the Vereina tunnel to Sagliains, in the middle of the beautiful Engadin.
 Only a couple more Kilometers to go… Made it!
-The kids were great (to excited to argue), no breakdowns or mishaps (although the road got a bit tight …
+The kids were great (to excited to argue), no breakdowns or mishaps (although the road got a …

 Today I’m delighted to publish the blog article, I’ve written for the company “Tchibo”.
 Check this Link.
 Spring is here at last!
 Everything is blossoming, the garden is calling.
 Here are 2 recipes for kids and grown-up’s to kick off into the new BBQ saison!
 Burgers for the „little ones“ Our kids love burger’s.
 And even better if they can prepare their favourite recipes themselves.
 “Best Burger” Recipe 750g/ 26.5oz minced meat 1 bread bun or two pieces of bread 1 onion 1 egg 1 bunch of parsley (not liegt bei all) salt & pepper Soak the bread in warm water.
 Chop up the onion and parsley.
 Mix all the ingredients in a bowl (except for the bread).
 Squeeze the water out of the bread and add to the mixture.
 Season with salt and pepper, knead it and we’re ready to make the burger’s.
 As my eager, little cook is demonstrating… put the burger mixture into the form, press it until it fills the form (right up to the brim) turn it over, press the bottom …